 Use this record when you breastfeed and when your baby needs a diaper change during the first week.
 This will help you keep track of how well your baby is breastfeeding.
-PDF NEEDED OF RECORD
+English/Spanish

 1. Circle the hour closest to when your baby starts each breastfeeding.